joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/10/06/crosswords/daily-puzzle-2021-07-07.html?searchResultPosition=4

 **Earthquake Kills at Least 20 in Pakistan**\
-`The 5.7 magnitude quake struck Thursday morning, and officials feared the toll may rise.`\
+`The 5.7 magnitude quake struck Thursday morning, while most people were asleep, and officials feared the toll may rise.`\
 https://nytimes.com/2021/10/06/world/asia/pakistan-earthquake.html?searchResultPosition=5

 **In Idaho, the governor and lieutenant governor duel over vaccine mandates.**\